justinedusaran/memory-game/README.md

 1. Open the game in your browser.
 2. Choose number of cards (even number, maximum 16).
 3. Click on a card to flip it.
-4. Match pairs of cards to remove them from the board.
-5. Try to match all pairs with as few moves as possible!
+4. Try to match all pairs with as few moves as possible!